Freshwater Fish Species

 Stripers

-Landlocked stripers can exceed sixty pounds and reside in forty states.
+Landlocked stripers can exceed sixty pounds.

 Hybrid striped bass